 FAQs – Insurance Regulatory Development Authority of India (IRDAI)

-Insurance Regulatory Development Authority of India (IRDAI) is a government body created with the aim of protecting your interests.
+Insurance Regulatory Development Authority of India (IRDAI) is a regulatory body created with the aim of protecting your interests.
 It also regulates and sees to the development of the insurance industry, while monitoring insurance-related activities.

 Click here to know more about IRDAI.